 What do mini cows eat?

 Cows will eat approximately 2% of their body weight in grasses and/or hay each day.
-They’ll waste nearly as much when fed dry rations.
-The dry feed should be a good quality grass or timothy hay that is free of mold and excessive dust.
-You can replace 20% of this with alfalfa hay for its added protein and minerals, or you can leave a protein / mineral lick out for them to self regulate those needs.
+They’ll waste half again as much when fed dry rations.
+The dry feed should be a good quality grass pasture mix that is free of mold and excessive dust.
+1st cut hay is an excellent fiber source.
+You can replace 20% of this with 2nd cut hay or alfalfa hay for its added protein and minerals, or you can leave a protein / mineral lick out for them to self regulate those needs.

 Cows will still require supplemental minerals and you can get these as tubs, loose minerals or blocks.
 We use all three.